Starting a blog in India has never been easy as it is now.

 The game begins then – driving blog traffic.

-Despite putting effort on creating stellar content and following traditional advice, the traffic is a dud.
+Despite putting effort into creating stellar content and following traditional advice, the traffic is a dud.

 That’s when you may question yourself – should I quit?